 The good news is that the trick to living successfully in a small space might be simpler than you think.
 It all comes down to tricking the eye into perceiving more space with the use of three basic concepts: size, light, and movement.

-6 Tips to Make a Small Living Space Look & Feel Bigger
+6 Tips to Make a Room Space Look & Feel Bigger

 1. Get creative with your furniture layout.